A passive, non-electrical system designed to support cleaner and more complete combustion.

 Thermal Interaction & Energy Environment

 Engine fuel systems experience extreme thermal fluctuations.
 This thermal energy directly influences molecular motion and aggregation stability.
-Greentech is engineered to stabilize these behaviors as fuel flows through the system, ensuring consistency regardless of engine load.

 Fuel Atomization & Combustion Dynamics